 If you are choosing a higher-end Pilot fountain pen you have a potentially confusing decision to make: do you buy a Custom Heritage 912, a Custom Heritage 92, or a Custom 74?
 Even the names are alike, how are the pens different from one another?

 Pilot Fountain Pens Price Comparison

-Lots of good information in this video or scroll down to continue reading…
+Lots of good information is in this video.
+Or scroll down to continue reading…

 These are all gold nib fountain pens from Pilot.
 They are all “upgrade pens” which is to say higher-end pens but not astronomically priced — the sort of pen you buy when you get serious about pens (but not after winning the lottery).

-- CH92: Clear body, piston filler.
+- Custom Heritage 92: Piston filler.
 Demonstrator version of the CH91

 Recommended Pilot Fountain Pens

 No clear pick yet?
 If you are new to Pilot fountain pens, we’d recommend the Custom 74 in medium.
 This is a solid everyday writer and the medium is a nice mix of being smooth without putting down too much ink.